Tarunno/Travel-Guide-React-Django/README.md

 #### 3. CURD
 ## Place:
 ![](GIF/place.gif)

 ### In back-end I have built a REST API using django.
-It has CURD fauntionality.
+It has CURD fauntionalities.
 We can authenticate users and upload profile image also.
 ## API overview:
 ![](Screen-shots/api_overview.png)
 # Super user: Travel